Reviewed by Usama Ali, MPharm (GPhC: 2224726). Last reviewed: April 2026.

 For repeat supplies, the call is shorter.
 Your pharmacist checks nothing has changed and confirms your current pill is still suitable.
 A repeat consultation usually takes about 5 minutes.

 If you want speed, a pharmacy or online service skips the GP wait.
-If you prefer face-to-face advice, a sexual health clinic is a good option.
-The pill is free on the NHS regardless of which route you choose.
+If you prefer face-to-face advice, a sexual health clinic is a good option and does not need a referral.
+If you can get a GP appointment easily, that works too.